Make People Care: 11 Principles

 Treat each piece of visual communication, no matter how big or small, as a case of its own, so it can reach its full potential.
 A logo-printed ballpoint pen is standard.
 A personalized pen with a message about writing?
 That creates magic.

 Standing out takes courage.
-Make People Care often requires being a trailblazer and doing things differently.
+People will care when you’re a trailblazer and do things differently.

 11. Learn the language of visuals